Greek Pasta Salad

 Pasta salad is one of my all time favorite side dishes, and this Greek pasta salad is my go-to pasta salad recipe.
 It has so much flavor thanks to feta cheese, kalamata olives and a tangy Greek dressing.
 Other favorite pasta salad recipes include my Italian pasta salad, pesto pasta salad and macaroni salad, a summer barbecue classic!

 Making this Greek pasta salad recipe is quick and easy.
 It’s a great make ahead side dish because the flavors are even better on the second day.
+You will also love my Greek Salad recipe.

 How to make Greek Pasta Salad